Every Facebook community manager needs to know how to comment on a Facebook Page as both a personal Page and business one. Here’s why.

 What a great way to start building new likes on your Page!

 As mentioned above, you can also comment on other pages as your page.
-You’ll see a convenient your personal profile icon at the bottom right of each Page’s post.
+You’ll see your personal profile icon at the bottom right of each Page’s post.
 Click on the drop-down arrow to the right of your profile pic, and choose the account you want to speak from for that particular post.

 You can also be more intentional about how to interact with other Facebook pages.
 Did you know that your page has its own Facebook feed timeline?
-Scroll down until you see “See Pages Feed” on the right hand side of your page to access this feature.
+Scroll down until you see “See Pages Feed” on the right-hand side of your page to access this feature.